A3R0-01/Restaurant-App-Backend/README.md

 ## the application uses mysql for the database

-the database schema is in the "Database Schema.sql" file
+the database schema is in the 'Database Schema.sql' file

 ### Waiter:
   id: 1